mrakgr/The-Spiral-Language/readme.md

     unpickle : mut i32 * array u8 -> a
     }
 ```

+What pickler combinators allow is building up and composing these `pu`s.
+For example a `pu (i32 * string)` object would allow pickling and depickling of a `i32 * string` type.

 Compared to the paper, I've added the `size` field.
 The idea behind it to get the size of the byte array used in pickling as a separate pass and then preallocate it.
 I meant to use a resizable array originally, but those bitconverter functions all take in either spans or regular arrays which represent blocks of contiguous memory.
 Resizeable arrays are a linked list of arrays under the hood, so they aren't contiguous.
 Spans can't be used with them.